 Does this page answer your questions about Generations at Loln?

 This facility ended up receiving rock bottom score in our nursing category.
 It received an F in this category.
-We scrutinized the qualifications of nurses employed by the nursing home, in addition to the quantity of time those nurses worked with residents, in computing our grade in this category.
-This facility provided a meager 0.3 hours of nursing care per patient per day.
-Finally, we also assessed some nursing quality measures in computing our nursing grades.
-This nursing home fared well when it comes to minimizing its residents' pressure ulcers and major falls.
+In calculating a facility's nursing score, we weigh the number of hours nurses commit to patients and the level of licensure of the nurses.
+This nursing home provides 0.3 hours of nursing care per resident per day.
+This is a much lower figure than we are used to seeing.
+Finally, we also assessed some nursing quality-based metrics in computing our nursing scores.
+This nursing home performed well when it comes to avoiding major falls and pressure ulcers.

 Long-term Care Quality